-A 4-year bachelor's degree programs in office administration provides students with a background in computer skills, office equipment, management, human resources and business law.
-Students must learn to answer e-mail correspondence, set up scheduling programs, order office supplies, book travel, make databases, keep filing systems intact and provide any amount of additional assistance required by owners, executives and other business personnel.
-Some of these programs are completion programs, requiring that students have completed their first two years of school, including general education requirements.
-At some schools, courses are offered online.
+Students in an office administration bachelor's program learn to answer e-mail correspondence, set up scheduling programs, order office supplies, book travel, make databases, keep filing systems intact and provide any amount of additional assistance required by owners, executives and other business personnel.
+Applicants usually need a high school diploma and a GPA of at least 2.5.

-These programs give students practical skills in office management.
+These 4-year programs give students practical skills in office management.
 They learn to work with common software and become familiar with office procedures.
 They also study business communications, both spoken and written, and learn basic accounting and bookkeeping skills.
 The majority of courses in a bachelor's degree program in office administration are designed to teach students specific skills.
 Some core course topics might include:

-- Business communications
+- Business math, law, communications

 - Office procedures